bsvetchine/bsvetchine.github.io/README.md

 ## Tech Lead

-I am an enthusiastic full-stack software developer with 10+ years experience building large-scale web applications in the e-commerce and co-working industries.
+I am a full-stack software developer with 10+ years experience building large-scale web applications in the e-commerce and co-working industries.

 Specialized in Typescript/Javascript/Nodejs and Python using the latest frameworks and always looking for the next best technology, I have an extensive experience with AWS, Kubernetes and Serverless.